 TOWN DEVELOPER OWNER

-Town of Thompson’s Station Parsons Valley Property, LLC Same
+Town of Thompson’s Station Beazer Homes, LLC

-P. O Box 100 205 Powell Place, Suite 208
+P. O Box 100 501 Corporate Centre Drive, Suite 180

-Thompson’s Station, TN 37179 Brentwood, TN 37027
+Thompson’s Station, TN 37179 Franklin, TN 37067

 2. Change of Address - Any party to this Agreement may change such party’s address for the purpose of notices, demands and requests required or permitted under this Agreement by providing written notice of such change of address to the other party, which change of address shall only be effective when notice of the change is actually received by the party who thereafter sends any notice, demand or request.